vboyev-MSFT/defender-docs/defender-endpoint/attack-surface-reduction-rules-reference.md

 For rules with the "Rule State" specified:

-- ASR rules with `\ASR Rule, Rule State\` combinations are used to surface alerts (toast notifications) on Microsoft Defender for Endpoint only for devices at cloud block level "High".
+- ASR rules with `\ASR Rule, Rule State\` combinations are used to surface alerts (toast notifications) on Microsoft Defender for Endpoint only for devices at cloud block level "High"
-- Devices that not at the high cloud block level don't generate alerts for any `ASR Rule, Rule State` combinations.
+- Devices that not at the high cloud block level don't generate alerts for any `ASR Rule, Rule State` combinations
-- EDR alerts are generated for ASR rules in the specified states, for devices at cloud block level "High+".
+- EDR alerts are generated for ASR rules in the specified states, for devices at cloud block level "High+"
-- Toast notifications occur in block mode only and for devices at cloud block level "High".
+- Toast notifications occur in block mode only and for devices at cloud block level "High"

 | Rule name | Rule state | EDR alerts | Toast notifications |
 |---|---|---|---|